Progressive Roulette Systems

 1The Concept

-Before we proceed with any further explanations on progressive systems, we would like to say a few words about a concept, known as the Gambler’s Fallacy.
-Also called the Fallacy of the Maturity of Chances, it results from a cognitive bias where a person mistakenly infers that if a random event occurs more frequently during a specific short period, it will occur less frequently in the future.
+Before we proceed with further explanations of progressive systems, we would like to say a few words about a concept known as the Gambler’s Fallacy.
+Also called the Fallacy of the Maturity of Chances, it stems from a cognitive bias in which a person mistakenly believes that if a random event occurs more frequently during a short period, it will occur less frequently in the future.

-In the context of roulette (which is a random game, based on independent events), this means a player may feel that the ball is due to land on black because red has hit multiple times in a row.
-The most notorious instance where this inference proved wrong occurred in August 1913 at the Monte Carlo Casino, which is why this cognitive bias is sometimes referred to as the Monte Carlo Fallacy.
+In roulette (a random game based on independent events), this means a player may feel the ball is due to land on black because red has appeared several times in a row.
+The most notorious instance in which this inference proved wrong occurred in August 1913 at the Monte Carlo Casino, which is why the bias is sometimes referred to as the Monte Carlo Fallacy.

-Millions were lost that night when the ball produced 26 outcomes of black in a row, an extremely rare occurrence (1 in 66.6 million).
-Gamblers continued to stubbornly bet on red when they noticed the streak, assuming it was due to hit because the long sequence of black outcomes had caused an imbalance in the wheel.
+Millions were lost that night when the ball landed on black 26 times in a row – an extremely rare occurrence (1 in 66.6 million).
+Gamblers stubbornly continued to bet on red, assuming it was “due” because the long sequence of black outcomes had created an imbalance in the wheel.

 2Streaks

-Interestingly enough, the Gambler’s Fallacy also manifests itself in reverse.
-It happens when a player assumes that black is more likely on the next spin after seeing the ball landing in black pockets several times in a row.
-This reasoning results from the gamblers’ belief in streaks.
+Interestingly, the Gambler’s Fallacy can also manifest in reverse.
+It occurs when a player assumes that black is more likely on the next spin after the ball has landed in black pockets several times in a row.
+This reasoning stems from gamblers’ belief in streaks.

-However, this line of thinking is also faulty, even more so when one is playing against a balanced wheel that yields completely random results and shows no bias towards specific numbers or sections.
-One such “fair” game of roulette lacks predictability and each outcome is completely independent from the previous ones.
+However, this line of thinking is equally flawed, especially when one is playing on a balanced wheel that produces completely random results and shows no bias toward specific numbers or sections.
+In such a “fair” game of roulette, each outcome is entirely independent of the previous ones.

 3Patterns

-Moreover, streaks have no impact on the results of future spins.
-Roulette is based on independent trials and therefore, red and black are always equally probable (the odds of each outcome are 18 to 19 on a wheel with one zero).
-Humans are prone to look for short-term patterns but these cannot be trusted although our brains would go to extreme lengths to convince us otherwise.
+Moreover, streaks have no impact on future spins.
+Roulette is based on independent trials; therefore, red and black are always equally probable (each has 18 winning pockets against 19 losing ones on a wheel with one zero).
+Humans are inclined to look for short-term patterns, but these cannot be trusted, even though our brains try hard to convince us otherwise.

-Many roulette players fall prey to the Gambler’s Fallacy because they believe they have noticed a short-term pattern that will enable them to beat the game.
-They resort to betting progressions because they do not think it is possible for a long enough streak to occur and negatively impact their chances of winning.
-Sadly, this belief often leads to disastrous results from a financial perspective.
+Many roulette players fall prey to the Gambler’s Fallacy because they believe they have identified a short-term pattern that will help them beat the game.
+They use betting progressions because they do not think a streak can last long enough to harm their chances.
+Unfortunately, this belief often leads to disastrous financial results.

 Key Principles of Positive and Negative Roulette Progressions